group

 funding

 I am grateful for the support of my research from a number of sources.
-My group is currently supported by VILLUM FONDEN via a Villum Young Investigator grant (37459).
+My group is currently supported by an ERC Starting Grant (RISES, 101163035), the Carlsberg Foundation (Sempers Ardens Accelerate, CF22-1322), and VILLUM FONDEN via a Villum Young Investigator grant (37459).
 My research has previously been supported by NASA Headquarters through the NASA Earth and Space Science Fellowship Program Grant NNX16AO85H, and through the NASA Hubble Fellowship grant HST-HF2-51413.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.